-Industry engagement is embedded into your MA course, along with the unique offering of an internship in your chosen specialism and further opportunities for additional work experience through our range of highly reputable industry partners will be available.
+Industry engagement is embedded into your MA course.
+There will also be further opportunities for additional work experience through our range of highly reputable industry partners.

 The MA Learning & Teaching in Creative Industries is perfect if you’re looking to enter a teaching career for the first time.
 It’s also the ideal choice if you’re an experienced educator wanting to broaden your knowledge and skills within the field of creative arts education at Further Education and Higher Education levels.

-Teaching and learning will take place with our validating partner, BIMM Institute at their Brighton College.
+This course is validated by BIMM University.
+Teaching and learning will take place at the Brighton Campus.
 You’ll engage in critical and collaborative development as a creative educator and improve your skills and agency as a teacher, as well as literacy in educational research.
 You will also have access to a mentor from Screen and Film School.

 The MA programme will take a person-centred approach and include a balance of expert tuition, experiential workshops and self-guided study.